Clinical Studies — ginsenoside

 Posted by Michael Burmeister on

 This review highlights the most important characteristics and possible applications of American Ginseng (AG).
 Among numerous studies AG was documented to exert beneficial activity towards nervous system.
 It boosts memory, increases calmness, and enhances cognitive performance.
 It has therapeutic potential in treatment of Alzheimer disease and anxiety.
 It also affects cardiovascular system—changes cardiac structure in hypertension, reduces heart rate, inhibits hypertrophy and heart failure.
-Furthermore, AG prevents oesophageal damage resulted from reflux oesophagitis and formation of ulcer in gastric mucosa
+Furthermore, AG prevents oesophageal damage resulted from reflux oesophagitis and formation of ulcer in gastric mucosa.

 Read more →